Quick Start Guide

 Sep 04, 2021

 - Digital scale that can be placed under the espresso machine.
 We recommend that you buy a digital coffee scale as it is small and compact and has a built-in timer.
-We will explain why a bit later.
+We will explain why a little later.

 Why time is so important!